brandones/graphpca/README.rst

 Produces a low-dimensional representation of the input graph.

-Calculates the ETCD [1]_ of the graph and reduces its dimension using PCA.
+Calculates the ECTD [1]_ of the graph and reduces its dimension using PCA.
 The result is an embedding of the graph nodes as vectors in a low-dimensional space.